miraland-labs/miracle-series-whitepaper/WHITEPAPER-en.md

 3) Validation node rewards redemption

 Mirascapians who hold **\$carbon** in previous stages can redeem MLN for free at a ratio of 1:10 after the mainnet goes live, while still retaining their $carbon unchanged.
 For instance, one **\$carbon** can receive 10(tentative) free MLN.

+Mirascapians who hold **\$cryptocar** in previous stages can redeem MLN for free at a ratio of 1:100 after the mainnet goes live, while still retaining their $cryptocar unchanged.
+For instance, one **\$cryptocar** can receive 100(tentative) free MLN.

 Validation nodes receive MLN rewards based on their join sequences in the recruitment program, as outlined in the distribution tier table above.